For a deeper dive into NVMe technology, download the OVH/Intel® white paper

 Often very demanding in terms of response time (online advertising, real-time display, etc.), Big Data workloads take advantage of NVMe disks' lightning-fast response times.

-For your most intensive write needs, Intel DC P3700 disks available on Premium Customizable HG/FS MAX servers are a solution for reduced computing time.
+For your most intensive write needs, Intel DC P3700 disks available on Premium Customizable HG/FS MAX servers provide reduced computing time.

 Available: as an option on EG/SP/MG servers